 Heightened Screen Time

-Learning in a remote environment means more screen time than ever before.
+Learning in a remote or hybrid environment means more screen time than ever before.
 In our survey, we asked parents just how many hours their child spends in front of a screen each day.
 The most common response we received was 5 to 8 hours.

 While young people who spend seven hours or more a day on screens are more than twice as likely to be diagnosed with depression or anxiety than those who use screens for an hour a day, remote learning has forced students to adopt screens as their primary source of education — and that leaves parents with only one choice: control what’s on their student’s screens.
-Fortunately, with these 3 steps, you can improve the quality of your student’s screen time.
+Fortunately, with these 3 steps, parents can improve the quality of their student’s screen time.

 3 Signs Your Student Is Experiencing Academic Burnout

 Expression of Negative Emotions Is a Sign of Stress

 When your student expresses negative emotions more than normal, they are likely dealing with school-related stress.
 Whether they are becoming easily frustrated with everyday assignments or expressing sad thoughts about their current situation, it’s important to pay attention to their moods closely.